trotzig/react-available-times/README.md

   with events that have a start and end expressed in number of minutes since the start of the week.
 The `weekStartsOn` prop is taken into account here, so the `0` minute is either monday at 00:00 or sunday at 00:00.
+- `availableDays`: an array of strings (`"monday"`, `"tuesday"` ...) specifying what days of the week are available to be used.
+It is set to every day by default.

 ## Contributing